temporalio/background-checks/docs/temporal-application-requirements.md

 There are 3 users we need to consider for this application:

 - **Company:** The Company user is typically the HR Person who is communicating with the Candidate and has their information.
 The Company HR Person is the one who initiates Background Checks.
 - **Candidate:** The Candidate is the user who is the subject of the Background Check.
 They will have to consent to the Background Check.
-- **Researcher:** The Researcher is the user who does some sort of manual "search" for information reg
+- **Researcher:** The Researcher is the user who does some sort of manual "search" for information regarding the Candidate.
+In our application the Researcher is used to verify the Candidate's employment information.

 ### What are the Company experience requirements?